No matter what month it is, someone somewhere is realizing they set a goal and haven’t reached it.

 What?
-Time and time again I see this happen with my clients.
-A person begins making changes and they start to get backlash from friends, family members, people at work.
+This may sound so strange!
+Yet time and time again I see this happen with my clients.
+A person begins making changes and they start to get backlash from friends, family members, or people at work.

 What if it’s your spouse that isn’t on board?
 That one is terrifying for many people.
 Not only does it bring up insecurity in you that your spouse isn’t interested/supportive of your changes, it can also cause insecurity in your spouse because you are changing and they are afraid they are going to lose you or not know how to relate to you (or they are jealous and lash out).

 To make any change or reach a new goal you are changing your patterns, beliefs, and ways of operating.
-And to rewrite our story often takes accountability, courage, determination, and a lot of self love and grace.
+And to rewrite our story often takes accountability, courage, rewiring our thoughts, determination, and a lot of self love and grace.